Battle of Flamborough Head: Aftermath

 Overnight, pumping continued on Bonhomme Richard, and repairs began (also, the powder was removed from the magazine, which was threatened by the continued smouldering of the ship's woodwork).
 With the water still getting deeper, the guns from the lower decks were reluctantly heaved overboard—not a very difficult task, as much of the hull was missing.
 The dead went the same way, though with rather more dignity.
-At 2 pm the next day, with the carpenter insisting that the ship could not be saved, Commodore Jones took the ex-captain and lieutenant of Serapis to safety, but returned early in the evening to check on progress.
-Finding that the water was still rising, he ordered the wounded, who ideally should not have been moved, to be transferred to other vessels (Pearson was not aware of this nocturnal operation, and wrote in his official report that Jones had left the wounded aboard).
+At 2 pm the next day, with the carpenter insisting that the ship could not be saved, Jones took Pearson and the lieutenant of Serapis to safety but returned early in the evening to check on progress.
+Finding that the water was still rising, he ordered the wounded, who ideally should not have been moved, to be transferred to other vessels (Pearson was not aware of this nocturnal operation and wrote in his official report that Jones had left the wounded aboard).

 At 10 pm, those who had been brought in from other ships to man the pumps were ordered to leave, and during the rest of the night the most important items aboard were removed.
 These did not include personal possessions, not even most of Jones's.
-The flotilla was slowly moving east-south-east away from the coast all this time, and was not seen from land again after night fell (as Flamborough Head is about 400 ft high, ships’ sails would be visible on a clear day up to 30 mi away).
+The flotilla was slowly moving east-southeast away from the coast all this time and was not seen from land again after night fell (as Flamborough Head is about 400 ft high, ships’ sails would be visible on a clear day up to 30 mi away).

 At 4 am the next day, 25 September, pumping was abandoned, with the water almost up to the lower deck.
-The wind was getting stronger, so all personnel abandoned ship at 10 am, and just before 11, as a boat approached from the commodore's new command ship, Serapis, to try to salvage a few more items, Bonhomme Richard started to disappear beneath the waves.
+The wind was getting stronger, so all personnel abandoned ship at 10 am, and just before 11, as a boat approached from the commodore's new command ship, Serapis, to try to salvage a few more items, Bonhomme Richard sank.

-Several Royal Navy ships were on their way, but once again French obstinacy had a semi-beneficial effect.
 Jones wished to take his prizes to Dunkirk, but the French captains insisted on following the original orders from their government masters to head for the island of Texel in the neutral United Provinces (the Netherlands).
 They arrived safely on 3 October, while the British ships searched for them in all the wrong places, having ignored a correct preliminary estimate by observers in Yorkshire.
 Jones immediately wrote a report to his own government superior, Benjamin Franklin, one notable feature of which was, inevitably, the conduct of Captain Landais.
 Furious though he was, he wrote, "I forbear to take any steps With him until I have the advice and approbation of your Excellency".
-Captain Cottineau, on the other hand, placed himself under no such obligation, and called Landais a coward to his face.
+Captain Cottineau, on the other hand, placed himself under no such obligation and called Landais a coward to his face.
 Landais challenged him to a duel during which Landais ran his sword through Cottineau's chest, just missing the heart.